Answers to commonly asked questions, info and what to expect

 A few facts about our consultation:

 - It is my business to go into homes of new families.
 I am accustomed to messy houses, parents who haven’t bathed, and dishes in the sink.
 Don’t clean up on my account (although I’m deeply grateful if someone cleans the litter box).
 I adore dogs and they tend to sit on me during visits.
 If you have a nervous dog, please secure it ahead of time.
+I have only been bitten once and I do not want a repeat.
 I love cats too.

-- You are the only family I will visit that day.
-I will give you an appointment at a specific time, however, that time is flexible.
-I will contact you first thing in the morning to see how your feeding schedule is going.
+- I will give you an appointment at a specific time, however, that time is flexible.
+I will contact you first thing in the morning to see how your feeding “schedule” is going.
 I want to arrive shortly before the baby feeds so they are still resting while I wash my hands, sanitize my equipment, and set up my scale and log in to your network.
 I like to have a chance to chat with you prior to having to feed a hungry baby.
 So I’d rather change the appointment time half an hour in one direction or another to accommodate you.

 - If the baby absolutely cannot wait to eat right before I arrive, please call me at 206 353 9334.
 If you need me to watch the baby eat, and the baby is full, we might need to reschedule.